kawu/earley-facile/README.md

 with lower-case letters.

-The lexicon part, which relates concrete words with the corresponding POS tags, can be defined for convenience, even though the actuall words do not play any role in the underlying parsing algorithm.
+The lexicon part, which relates concrete words with the corresponding POS tags, is defined for convenience, even though the actuall words do not play any role in the underlying parsing algorithm.

 You can find the grammar given above and other grammar examples in